Joe Lumley: Southampton

 On 7 August 2023, Lumley signed for Southampton on a one-year contract.
 He made his first appearance for the club on 6 January 2024 in a 4–0 victory against Walsall in the FA Cup.
 On 14 March 2024, Lumley signed a new one-year contract.
 He made his Premier League debut on 29 November 2024 in a 1–1 draw with Brighton & Hove Albion.
 On 25 June 2025, Southampton confirmed that Lumley would be released following the expiry of his contract.

 Bristol City

 On 25 June 2025, Lumley signed for Bristol City on a two-year contract.
 In relation to his signing, Technical Director Brian Tinnion added: "Joe is a goalkeeper with experience in the EFL and Premier League.
 He adds both strength and depth to the goalkeeping department and we're excited to work with him."

 Sheffield Wednesday (loan)

 On 21 October 2025, Lumley signed for Sheffield Wednesday on a seven-day emergency loan, covering the injured Pierce Charles and suspended Ethan Horvath.
-He made his debut in a 1–0 defeat to Middlesbrough and also played against Oxford United in a 1–2 defeat, before returning to Bristol City.
+He made his debut in a 1–0 defeat to Middlesbrough and also played against Oxford United in a 2–1 defeat, before returning to Bristol City.

+Sheffield Wednesday

+On 11 July 2026, Lumley signed a two-year contract with League One club Sheffield Wednesday on a free transfer.
+He was one of eight players to make their debut against Bolton Wanderers in the EFL Cup, starting the game in a 1–0 win.